 When discussing AI, the panelists agreed it’s not a fleeting trend but an ongoing transformation in the tech landscape.

-- Mark mentioned that AI is undergoing a “boom-bust” cycle, and while the current boom will likely see a downturn, the technology’s future is bright.
-He pointed out that companies investing in vertical AI solutions for specific industries are more likely to succeed than those chasing generalized AI hype.
+- AI is undergoing a "boom-bust" cycle, and while the current boom will likely see a downturn, the technology's future is bright.
+Companies investing in vertical AI solutions for specific industries are more likely to succeed than those chasing generalized AI hype.

-- Victoria emphasized that integrating AI is essential for companies to maintain a competitive edge, especially for automating repetitive tasks and enhancing efficiency.
+- Integrating AI is essential for companies to maintain a competitive edge, especially for automating repetitive tasks and enhancing efficiency.
 But, it is getting harder to differentiate AI products and build moats.
 The only way you can do so is by partnering with enterprises and providing them with an incredible product, utilizing their data, and establishing a unique brand for your AI.

 “Every portfolio company needs to be integrating AI into their capabilities.
 It’s key to maintaining their workforce, gaining efficiencies, and ultimately generating more profit.”